-As we celebrate today, Thanksgiving Day with family and friends, let’s take a moment to give thanks to the One who made it all happen for you and I.
+As we celebrate today, Thanksgiving Day, let’s take a moment to give thanks to the One who made it all happen for you and I.

 This is the day that we set aside each year to be thankful.
 It goes beyond the turkey, dressing and pie.
 This day is a reflection of how we all came to be.